So, then which one’s better for your business so you don’t make any costly mistakes?

-If you’re like most people, then you wake up, unlock your smartphone and check your notifications.
+Like most people, you wake up, unlock your smartphone and check your notifications.

 Who doesn’t, right?

 We all do it, and we all love our phones.
-Which means we’re in a full digital world and if you want to speak to people this is the most effective way to do it.
+This means we’re in a whole digital world, and if you want to speak to people, this is the most effective way.

 Because mobile devices account for nearly 60% of paid-search clicks.

-Further to the high usage of mobile devices and the need to optimise for these devices you need to think about how you’re going to speak or sell to your target market.
+Further to the high usage of mobile devices and the need to optimize for these devices, you need to think about how you will speak or sell to your target market.

 Do you use traditional website display ads?
 Or website banner ads?

-Well, did you know, from 2018 to 2019 the total number of devices around the world with ad blockers jumped up from 142 million to over 615 million.
-Which means these display ads on websites are an utter waste of advertisers money because they’ll never get seen.
+Well, did you know, from 2018 to 2019, the total number of devices around the world with ad blockers jumped up from 142 million to over 615 million?
+This means these display ads on websites are an utter waste of advertisers’ money because they’ll never get seen.

-In a world where information is constantly being thrown at us in every direction we are actively switching off now, more than ever before.
-Here are reasons why people are using ad blockers in 2019.
+In a world where information is constantly being thrown at us in every direction, we are actively switching off now, more than ever before.
+Here are the reasons why people were using ad blockers in 2019.

 Taken from a Blue Corona Measurable Marketing Solutions PPC statistics study completed in February 2019.

-So when it comes to your advertising you need to turn to the two giants in Pay Per Click (PPC) advertising for your ads to get seen.
+So when it comes to your advertising, you must turn to the two giants in Pay Per Click (PPC) advertising to get seen.

-These the giant industry leaders everyone knows, right?
+These are the giant industry leaders everyone knows, right?

-And, if you have the resources to focus on using both tools for your business, you’ll reap the benefits by maximising your audience’s reach.
+And, if you have the resources to focus on using both tools for your business, you’ll reap the benefits by maximizing your audience’s reach.

-But, if not and your business in its early days or not yet in a position to manage using both platforms efficiently then don’t make the mistake of taking on more than you can afford.
-Or, more than you can understand.
+But, if not, and your business is in its early days or not yet in a position to manage using both platforms efficiently, don’t make the mistake of taking on more than you can afford.
+Or more than you can understand.

 It’s best to start by implementing one at a time.

 Taking time allows you the opportunity to understand each platform individually on a better level.
-Helping to minimise costly mistakes which can arise from confusion.
-Get your business to focus management of one platform.
+Helping to minimize costly mistakes which can arise from confusion.
+Get your business to focus management of one outlet.
 Don’t take on too much too soon.
 Otherwise, you could fail and make a mess of both.

-Google ads and Facebook ads are similar in many ways, they’re both promoted as easy to get started with.
-But the reality is there’s comprehensive sets of targeted and advanced advertising features.
+Google and Facebook ads are similar in many ways; they’re both promoted as easy to start with.
+But there are comprehensive sets of targeted and advanced advertising features.

 Each platform has its own set of strengths and weaknesses.